letsbuilda/pyweek36/README.md

 - All sprite textures were made by heko_
 - Background music was made by thespaceinvader100
-- Sounds effects are from YouTube
+- Sounds effects are from YouTube and Freesound